Make sure that cellfinder is installed (if not see Installation)

 Multiple channels can also be processed at once:

-However, there are many options to change what parts of the analysis are run, and how they are run.
-For instance, to register the brain to the allen reference atlas, use
+However, there are many options to define your data and to change what parts of the analysis are run, and how they are run.
+You should look though the Command line options.

 The deep learning network included with cellfinder to classify cells as real cells or artefacts was trained on a very specific dataset.
 You will very likely need to retrain this if the classification is incorrect on your data.
 See Training the network.